asanghi/fiscali/README.markdown

 ## Installing

-    # Install the gem (from gemcutter.org):
     sudo gem install fiscali

 ## Using in your Rails project

-It's easy to get up and running.
-Update your config/environment.rb file with this gem

-    config.gem "fiscali"

-In newer Rails projects, include the gem in the Gemfile and run "bundle install" to install the gem.
+In Rails projects, include the gem in the Gemfile and run "bundle install" to install the gem.

     gem "fiscali"